Republic of Korea

 These are taken at graduate schools, which are generally part of research-oriented universities, although some institutions also offer postgraduate (“graduate”) study.

-• Master’s degree: Master’s courses generally take two years, accumulating a minimum of 24 credits, up to a possible 36.
+Master’s courses generally take a minimum of two years, and students are required to complete the credits determined autonomously by the university.
 MBAs may take three and a half years to be completed, if studied on a part-time basis.
-Master’s degrees require both coursework and the submission of a thesis.
+Master’s degrees require both coursework and the submission of a thesis, but the thesis may be replaced by other methods (e.g. a graduation exam, presentation, etc.) according to the university’s academic regulations.
 The level of research is defined at institutional discretion.

-• Doctoral studies: Doctorate courses take a minimum of two years, representing 36 credits.
-Doctoral students are required to submit a thesis and defend it orally.
-Integrated Master’s and PhD programs are also available and can be taken over four years.
+Doctorate courses take a minimum of two years, and the credits required are earned as determined autonomously by the university.
+Doctoral students are required to submit a thesis and pass its evaluation.
+Integrated Master’s and PhD programs are also available, with a minimum study period of four years or more.

 The purpose of universities and colleges is to develop students’ personalities and teach and research the profound theories of science and arts necessary for the development of the nation and human society (Article 28 of the Higher Education Act).
-Expected learning outcomes are defined by individual institution based on its mission statements and educational objectives.
+Expected learning outcomes are defined by individual institutions based on their mission statements and educational objectives.

 Institution